propcom/ckeditor/README.txt

       (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
 If you don't do this, CKFinder may show an information that the connector is disabled.
+      As of Drupal 6.17 also the $base_url variable must be set.

 Modules: Link to content (EXPERIMENTAL)
 ---------------------------------------